 Originating in France, the French spaniel is one of the oldest and tallest spaniel breeds.
 It has been known as a highly capable hunting dog with admirable speed and a gentle retrieving mouth.
-Friendly, good with children, energetic, and outgoing, the Epagneul Francais makes a wonderful family pet and reliable companion for the active dog owner.
+Friendly, good with children, energetic, and outgoing, the Epagneul Francais makes a wonderful family pet and a reliable companion for the active dog owner.

 The earliest recorded mention of the French spaniel was in the fourteenth century courtesy of Gaston II of Foix-Bearn in The Master of Game.
 However, this breed has been thought to have emerged around the eleventh century during the Crusades.

 This bird dog was valued for its retrieving and setting abilities.
 It later became popular amongst the French and Russian nobility as it also proved to be an affable companion.